Psychology

 Discovering the effects of your family history, the influence of economic factors or external influences, and the changes brought about by life transitions can provide insight and pave the way for positive changes.
 In essence, not ignoring but rather embracing and working through your family dynamics, whether by yourself or with the help of a professional, is a stepping stone to nurturing a mentally and emotionally healthier family.

-Here at Meridian University, we designed our Psychology Program to give you the tools and knowledge to explore and understand the impact that family dynamics have on mental health.
+Here at Meridian University, faculty designed the Graduate School of Psychology to give you the tools and knowledge to explore and understand the impact that family dynamics have on mental health.

 To start your journey toward unveiling the complex layers of family dynamics, consider contacting an Admission Advisor to learn more about our programs.